 They integrate with leading POS systems, accounting, ecommerce and Buy Now Pay Later solutions.

 One of the latest functions is Pay at Table, available free of charge for H&L point of sale users, to help restaurants turn tables faster with fewer errors.
-More features are continually added, such as split bills and showing a business logo on the EFTPOS machine.
+More features are continually added, such as split bills.

 Last but not least, Zeller generous support is available to phone every day of the week between 9 AM and 1 AM (AET).

-Overall, Zeller has evolved into a complete solution for many businesses looking for EFTPOS, a business account, spend management, invoicing and integrations with accounting and points of sale.
+Overall, Zeller has evolved into a complete solution for many businesses looking for EFTPOS, a business account, spend management, POS, invoicing and integrations with accounting.

 PayNuts